-Are you a homeowner or a professional landscaper who is just getting started with leaf blowers?
+Are you a homeowner or a professional landscaper just getting started with leaf blowers?

-You might be wondering what the terms “CFM” and “MPH” mean.
+You might wonder what the terms “CFM” and “MPH” mean.

-Beyond a leaf blower’s weight, size, engine size, make, and model, there are 2 standard specifications added to the list that are a bit more confusing.
+Beyond a leaf blower’s weight, size, engine size, make, and model, two standard specifications are added to the list that is a bit more confusing.

-CFM and MPH are 2 standard metrics that you’ll see on any modern leaf blower.
+CFM and MPH are two standard metrics you’ll see on any modern leaf blower.

-When you’re looking to get a high-quality leaf blower that provides excellent power, you’ll be looking for airflow (CFM) and speed (MPH).
+When you’re looking for a high-quality leaf blower that provides excellent power, you’ll be looking for airflow (CFM) and speed (MPH).

-But what do the terms CFM and MPH really mean?
+But what do the terms CFM and MPH mean?

 What is a Leaf Blower’s MPH?